Animal activities licencing

-New laws governing how animal welfare activities are licensed will come into force on 1 October 2018.
-These changes will affect all premises and persons that provide any of the following services:
+Revised laws governing how animal welfare activities licensed came into force on 1 October 2018.
+The laws affect all premises and persons that provide any of the following services:

-Specific guidance has been published to help licence holders and applicants to comply with the new law.
-More information can be also obtained from the Council's Licensing Service.
+Our Officers regularly inspect all premises that need to comply with an animal welfare licence, which may also include a veterinary practitioner where necessary.
+Specific guidance has been published to help licence holders and applicants to comply with the requirements.
+More information can be also obtained below or from the Council's Licensing Service.